hex-digital/guidelines/github-contributing/README.md

 ### The release branch

-When a site has been launched, and master is the same as production, we move to the release branch structure.
+When a site has been launched, and main is the same as production, we move to the release branch structure.

 Once your code is complete and pushed to origin, it needs to go into a release branch.
 A release branch is of the form `release-XXXXX` and is used to group